EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 We all stand with the Turkish people in yet another strong

-earthquake that hit the eastern city of Van
+earthquake that hit the eastern city of Van.
+Both Greece and

 Israel have been among the first neighbors to offer any and